nicholasjackson/fake-service/README.md

        Code to return when service call is rate limited TRACING_ZIPKIN  default: no default
-       Location of Zipkin tracing collector
+       Location of Zipkin tracing collector TRACING_DATADOG  default: no default
+       Location of Datadog tracing collector
 ```

 ## Docker Container